- DTP Success Team

 Environmental Geology

-Environmental geology is the study of how geological processes affect the environment.
+Environmental geology studies how geological processes impact the environment.

 5. Conclusion: DSST Introduction to Geology